Prisma-pResearch/APARI_version_1.0/README.md

 | Brier score   | 0.10 (0.10-0.11)            | 0.08 (0.08-0.09)          |
 | Uncertainty*  |  4.05                       | 1.63                      |

-*We calculated uncertainty by applying Monte Carlo dropout (i.e., node dropout at inferenec time) and measuring variance across distributions of predictions from 100 stochastic trials.
+*We calculated uncertainty by applying Monte Carlo dropout (i.e., node dropout at inference time) and measuring variance across distributions of predictions from 100 stochastic trials.
 Uncertainty is expressed as mean variance x 10^3.

 ## Results